 Part II: Termination by PHA - Mandatory.
 This part describes circumstances when termination of the lease by the PHA is mandatory.
-This part also explains nonrenewal of the lease for noncompliance with community service requirements and families that have been over the income limit for 24 consecutive months.
+This part also explains nonrenewal of the lease for noncompliance with community service requirements and families that have been over the income limit for 24 consecutive months This part describes the policies that govern how, and under what circumstances, a mandatory lease termination by the PHA occurs.
+This part also includes nonrenewal of the lease for noncompliance with community service requirements.